 While a federal prosecutor, Mr. Strassberg served as a member of the Attorney General’s Advisory Committee – Subcommittee on Health Care Fraud and as the Health Care Fraud Coordinator for the Southern District of New York, U.S. Attorney’s Office.
 He served as the Chairperson of the Southern District of New York Bankruptcy Fraud Task Force, as a member of the National Bankruptcy Fraud Working Group and as a U.S. Delegate to China as part of the State Department’s Intellectual Property Enforcement Exchange Program.

-Mr. Strassberg is involved with pro-bono work and has served as a member of the SDNY Criminal Justice Act panel, representing indigent defendants in criminal cases.
+Mr. Strassberg is involved with pro-bono work and serves as a member of the SDNY Criminal Justice Act panel, representing indigent defendants in criminal cases.
 As part of his pro bono service, he has acted as standby-trial counsel to an indigent defendant and successfully argued a criminal appeal before the Second Circuit.
 Mr. Strassberg is also a member of the Executive Committee of the UJA's Criminal Law Group.